plblum/jivs/planning/Jivs-DOM_Implementation_Design.md

 It preserves every added record without duplicate detection.

-Its consumer is responsible for calling `dispose()` when finished.
+Its element is responsible for calling `dispose()` when finished.
 At minimum, disposal nulls every retained `element` property.

 ### IDomFormInstaller and DomFormInstallerBase